jesus-333/Variational-Autoencoder-for-EEG-analysis/New Code/README/README_code_info.md

 * [List of files](#list-of-files): Section with a brief description of all the files and functions of the repository (TO COMPLETE)

 # Requirements
 * PyTorch: used for model definition and training.
+See [PyTorch website](https://pytorch.org/) for installation information.
 * moabb: the acronym stands for Mother of all BCI Benchmark.
 It is used to download the dataset.
-Link to [Github repo][moabb_github] and [website][moabb_website]
+Link to [Github repo][moabb_github] and [website][moabb_website].
+You could install the library through pip with the followin command: `pip install MOABB`
 * wandb (OPTIONAL): if you have install wandb you can use it to track the training of your model.
+See [here](https://docs.wandb.ai/quickstart) for installation information.

 # List of files
 This readme contain the complete list of all the files and functions in the repository